NPetersenDK/IsoToMKV/README.md

 ## Prerequisites
 1) PowerShell 2.0 or higher
-2) MakeMKV in a licensed / beta version
+2) MakeMKV in a licensed / beta version.
+You can find MakeMKV here: https://www.makemkv.com/
 3) A little bit of brain to understand the script

 ## How to use: